Study in Australia

 - Commitment to live in nominating state

-π Skilled Work Regional Visa (Subclass 491 β 191)
+π Skilled Work Regional (491 β PR)

-- Regional study & employment
+- Regional study or employment

-- State or family sponsorship
+- State/family sponsorship

 - Extra 15 PR points